gkemmey/gray_matter/_posts/2019-01-18-understanding-rubys-symbol-to-proc.md

 ---

 ☝️ All that's sort of the premise / some context.
-Here's we'll flip to some simpler examples you can run right in irb.
+Here we'll flip to some simpler examples you can run right in irb.

 Suppose we've defined an `apply_filter` method like so: